ryanoasis/nerd-fonts/contributing.md

 * Smaller Pull Requests are likely to be merged more quickly than bigger changes
 * This project is using a [KISS Workflow][]
-  * Pull Requests and bugfixes are directly merged into `master` after sanity testing
+  * Pull Requests and bugfixes are directly merged into the default branch after sanity testing
-  * `master` is basically consider the main developer branch
+  * The default branch is basically consider the main developer branch
-    * We no longer wait to get changes into master when there is a release/milestone/version!
+    * We no longer wait to get changes into the default branch when there is a release/milestone/version!
   * the release branches and version tags are considered stable and frozen
 * This project is using [Semantic Versioning 2.0.0](http://semver.org/)
   * If a bugfix or PR is *not* trivial it will likely end up in the next **MINOR** version